karoassociation/Standard/Writerside/topics/1-8-Accessing-static-properties.md

 # 1.8 Accessing static properties

-Static members (described in [2.2 Static members](2-2-Static-members.md)) can be accessed via a single colon after a type or a member of the type `sl.types::type`.
+Static members (described in [](2-2-Static-members.md)) can be accessed via a single colon after a type or a member of the type
+`sl.types::type`.
 The colon will be replaced with as an index to the member `staticFields` of the type.

 Functions are accessed as properties with names described in [1.2.3 Function names](1-2-Functions.md#1-2-3-function-names).